The Five Email List Management Best Practices

 Final thoughts on email list management

-A lucrative, engaged email list is one of any marketer’s most prized possessions, and while it can take a little time and nurturing care to fully develop one, the results are well worth the effort.
+A lucrative, engaged email list is one of any marketer’s most prized possessions, and while it can take a little time and nurturing care to develop one wholly, the results are well worth the effort.

-One of the key points to remember is that a good email list is much more about quality, rather than quantity.
-It’s much better to have a smaller, focused group of well-segmented, interested subscribers that want to hear what you have to say, than a large and disorganized list of inactive and unengaged contacts.
+One of the key points to remember is that a good email list is more about quality than quantity.
+It’s much better to have a smaller, focused group of well-segmented, interested subscribers who want to hear what you say than an extensive, disorganized list of inactive and unengaged contacts.

-So treat your list like the ‘baby’ that it is—regularly feed it with more subscribers, take it to the list doctor (cleaner) for preventative care, and keep it happy and entertained with relevant and personalized content.
-With a little love and the passing of time, you’ll see it grow into a healthy and thriving source of revenue for your business!
+So treat your list like the ‘baby’ it is—regularly feed it with more subscribers, take it to the list doctor (cleaner) for preventative care, and keep it happy and entertained with relevant and personalized content.
+With a bit of love and the passing of time, you’ll see it grow into a healthy and thriving source of revenue for your business!

 Special thanks to our friends at Omnisend for their insights on this topic.